What Employers Should Share With Employees Regarding 401(k) Advice

 If a particular employee asks about adding a particular fund, you want to show that you’re actively listening.
 Yet, you don’t want to immediately add funds without first considering whether it’s appropriate for the plan.
 Overstuffing plans with funds – the average number is about 15 – can leave employees saturated with a plethora of options they can’t sort through.
 Fewer, better choices with broad parameters offer the best path to solid asset allocation.

 Personalize financial wellness education.

 Most people don’t want to spend more than 20 minutes a month learning how to maximize their 401(k) plans.
 No one wants to read through boring brochures, but if the content is personalized and presented in a fun way, people will engage.
-For instance, Ubiquity has partnered with Edukate to offer plan participants personalized guides, contests, assessments, and video courses that are as fun as taking a Facebook quiz.
+You can leverage Ubiquity Resources for your own education and to help your employees as well.

 Correct widespread misperceptions.

 Plan sponsor education sessions should focus on correcting common misperceptions.
 For instance, many plan participants erroneously believe: